Discchord Reader Rating: Needs Votes

 In ScaleGen we define a scale as any list of MIDI pitches that you can manipulate in many ways.
 You can start with a keyboard to input pitches, you can use the concept of the overtone series with multiplication of frequencies, you can define the number and size of the steps in the scale or you can import MIDI files and use them as scales.
 Then you can fine-tune your scale in a matrix with a number of tools.

 You can then try and play your scale directly in the app, using built-in sounds or control your favorite external synthesizer/app through MIDI.
 If you want to try and play on your newly created scales in another way we recommend you open them in the app Gestrument - the revolutionary gesture-instrument.
-But you can also save the scales as text files or as MIDI files and open them in another program.
+But you can also save the scales as text, Scala, or MIDI files and open them in another program.

 What's new in v1.2.1Support exporting scales to Gestrument Pro